roblanf/sangeranalyseR/docs/source/content/advance_user_SangerContig_ab1.rst

 Users can set :code:`includeSangerRead` parameter to decide to which level the *SangerContig* report will go.
 Moreover, after the reports are generated, users can easily navigate through reports in different levels within the **HTML** file.

-One thing to pay attention to is that if users have many reads, it would take quite a long time to write out all reports.
+One thing to pay attention to is that if users have many reads, it will take quite a long time to write out all reports.
 If users only want to generate the contig result, remember to set :code:`includeSangerRead` to :code:`FALSE` in order to save time.

 .. code-block:: R

-   generateReportSC(sangerContig,
+   generateReportSC(newSangerContig,
                     outputDir           = tempdir(),
                     includeSangerRead   = TRUE)